void-linux/void-docs/src/config/external-applications.md

 Linux.
 For information on using Flatpak with Void Linux, see the [official Flatpak documentation](https://flatpak.org/setup/Void%20Linux/).

-> Flatpak's sandboxing will not necessarily protect you from any security and/or
-> privacy-violating features of proprietary software.
+**Warning:** Flatpak's sandboxing will not necessarily protect you from any security and/or privacy-violating features of proprietary software.

 ### Troubleshooting